DavinChurch/SQLFns/README.md

 ## The Documentation Directory

 This directory contains a PDF file with extensive documentation on the toolkit and its components.
-It begins with an introduction to both this toolkit and over-simplified basics of the SQL language.
+It begins with an introduction to this toolkit and how its routines correspond to the common SQL clauses.
 Following that is a detailed description of each one of the public routines, each with examples of use.
-This is reference material on how to use each routine but it is described more conversationally than technically, or in the more complicated cases a tutorial-style description is used for better explanation.
-A short area about package internals follows, for those that need it.
-The last chapter is a quick reference guide on the syntax of each of the public routines for easy reference when a reminder is needed.
+This is reference material on how to use each routine but it is described more conversationally than technically, or in the more complicated cases a tutorial-style discussion is used as an aid in comprehension.
+A short section about toolkit internals follows, for those that would like to know.
+The last chapter is a quick reference guide on the syntax and purpose of each of the public routines for easy reference when a reminder of usage is needed.

 ## The Source/SQLFns Directory